aptos-foundation/AIPs/aips/move-spec-verifier.md

 requires (*optional): <AIP number(s)>
 ---

-# AIP-X - Move Specification Testing Tools
+# AIP-X - Move Specification Testing Tool

 ## Summary

 The Move Specification Testing project aims to check whether the Move formal specifications are complete.
 As there is no standard solution for testing Move specifications, we propose to create a set of tools that will be able to test Move specifications.

-The Move Specification Verification tool (`spec-verify`) will be responsible for running The Move Mutator tool, which will be able to generate Move programs (mutants) by introducing small changes in the code.
+The Move Specification Testing tool (`spec-test`) will be responsible for running The Move Mutator tool, which will be able to generate Move programs (mutants) by introducing small changes in the code.
 Then, they will be passed to the Move Prover and checked if they are valid according to the Move specifications.
 The number of mutants killed will measure how good the specification is.
 The tool will also generate appropriate reports.

+Killing a mutant means that the mutant is not valid according to the Move specifications.
+The mutant is considered killed if the Move Prover returns an error.
+The more mutants are caught, the better and precise the specification is, as it's less possible to create a valid program that is not covered by the specification.

 ### Goals

 This AIP intends to achieve the following:
 - Create a tool (`mutate`) that will generate Move code with minor changes (mutants) compared to the original one.
-- Create a tool (`spec-verify`) to check if the mutants are valid according to the Move specifications and generate a report.
+- Create a tool (`spec-test`) to check if the mutants are valid according to the Move specifications and generate a report.
 - Integrate those tools within the Aptos repository - new commands will be added to the `aptos` tool.

 ### Out of Scope